pity7736/100-days-of-code/log.md

 **Thoughts:**

-* I'll check if I need implement `asyncio.Lock` when acquire connection from `ConnectionPool`.
+* I'll check if I need to implement `asyncio.Lock` when acquire connection from `ConnectionPool`.

 **Link to work:** [gideon](https://github.com/pity7736/gideon)